chrisguest75/docker_examples/91_buildkit_frontends/README.md

 ### Default frontend

-Not specifying a frontend version.
+Not specifying a frontend version will use the default.

+NOTE: For version v0.16.0 the default frontend is v1.10.0 [here](https://github.com/moby/buildkit/releases/tag/v0.16.0)

 ```sh
 just start default